cometazzi/PartsDatabase/Journal.md

   would instead point to a non-working button that says "no datasheet" or similar.

 Also, this is a LOT of data to have to compile and type in.
 Maybe some of these fields aren't necessary, like vendor.

+## Week 5
+2/17/2025

+* Mostly worked on the week's work, not the project

+## Week 6
+2/24/2025

+* Scramble to get project ready to show for peer review
+* Scramble also to prepare for Checkpoint #2
+* Beanstalk is no less fidgety than it was 4 years ago.

+## Week 7
+3/3/2025

+* Added Cognito to the project, but it doesn't work.
+Error message is completely unhelpful and the logs are behind a price tier.
+* Fixed first error, now getting a 500 from the controller
+* Fixed 500 with Paula's help, but now the previous error has happened.

+## Week 8
+3/10/2025

+* There seems to be something silly going on with an underscore in the Cognito pool identifier.
+* It looks like whether I have an underscore or not is what makes a difference as to whether it works locally or in beanstalk.

+## Spring Break
+3/17/2025

+* Rebuilt entire database.
+Changed all the tables, added some, and removed a few.
+* Trying to keep the scope of this project attainable.
+* Still having issues with Cognito.
+*
+## Week 9
+3/24/2025

+* Still having issues with Cognito.
+It looks like I'll have to use a different poolID for local and AWS
+* Restful stuff looks simpler than I expected, however Digikey's and Mouser's API is much more complex

+## Week 10
+3/31/2025

+* Still stuck on Cognito, now stuck web API stuff too.
+Google isn't much help.
+* Mouser's documentation is wildly out of date.
+* Digikey gave me a client ID and secret, but for some reason they fail to authenticate.
+Emailed support

+## Week 11
+4/7/2025

+* No change on anything, doing Team project

+## Week 12
+4/14/2025

+* Team Project, no progress (recording video for team project)

+## Week 13
+4/21/2025

+* Finally had a breakthrough with the Mouser API.
+* No response from Digikey, so abandoning
+* Implemented Generic Dao, and removed all other Daos

+## Week 14
+4/28/2025

+* Implemented Mouser API
+* Created new controllers for <part>MarketDetails, and associated jsps

+## Week 15
+5/5/2025

+* Finalized all jsps (lots of small issues everywhere)
+* Tested out everything, practiced for video
+* Recorded videos multiple times.
+Both ran over each time, but shortest so far have been posted.